 This is an even better alternative if you can live without the heated massage feature on the Urikar Pro 2.

-Along with its twin brother TT-PCA003, they made our best budget massage guns list as the only guns that cost less than $50.
+Along with its twin brother TT-PCA003, they made our best budget massage guns list as the only massage gun that cost $50.

-The TT-PCA004 performs even better than any option we have mentioned here thus far.
+In our tests, the TT-PCA004 performed even better than any option we have mentioned here thus far.

-Even though they advertise a 12mm amplitude, it has 9mm stroke.
+Even though they advertise a 12mm amplitude, we measured 9mm stroke.
 This is just like the Sharper Image’s amplitude, but because this Taotronics has more stall force, it feels stronger and somewhat better balanced in terms of power.

-We confirmed a percussion range of 1000-3000RPM.
-This is a wide range that allows for both slow and fast treatment – 350 percussions more than the Sharper Image gun.
+We measured the percussion range to be 1000-3000RPM.
+So this is a wide range that allows for both slow and fast treatment – 350 percussions more than the Sharper Image gun.
 With this setup, you can get a deep tissue massage.

 It comes with a soft head that you can use to massage bony and tender areas.

-It only costs $50.99 if used with the TT15 promo code (15% OFF at checkout) – cheaper than both Urikar and Sharper Image.
+It only costs $53.99 if used with the TT10 promo code (10% OFF at checkout) – cheaper than both Urikar and Sharper Image.
 You can get it right here.